Investigation of Claim

 Adopted children - the child does not have to be the natural child of the person.

 Homemaker not living in the State

 A homemaker may take holidays of 2/3 weeks abroad.

 Persons in receipt of Carer's Allowance (who are not entitled to credits under that scheme) may be entitled to have homemaking years taken into account for State Pension (Contributory) purposes.

-Persons in receipt of Respite Care Grant may be entitled to have homemaking years taken into account for State Pension (Contributory) purposes.
+Persons in receipt of Carer's Support Grant may be entitled to have homemaking years taken into account for State Pension (Contributory) purposes.

 Persons in receipt of Child Benefit may also benefit if they are out of the workforce and are not in receipt of credited contributions from the Department.